Posted in Uncategorized

 My thoughts?

 When such moments happen, challenge your paralysis, take inertia by the throat and choke it.
 Never ever be an idle spectator at the unfolding spectacle of your demise.
 Leave that role to other stakeholders who have less at stake.
 Rather, choose that moment to live.
 Invoke your agency and combine your agency, self awareness and choice and use these as the energy to create, direct and act out a script you and the world will remember.
-Then, you will truly have lived and when you have left would still live on.
-Noel
+Then and only then would you have truly lived and even when you have passed on, when you leave, you would still live on in the minds of many as someone who challenged destiny and its vexatious display of arrogance.
+Become Omemara chi ekweghi and live on in the myths and minds of many as one who refused to go down without a fight.

 Author: